-Our product and any future product candidates may cause serious adverse side effects or have other properties that could delay or prevent their regulatory approval, limit their commercial desirability or result in significant negative consequences.
+Our CellFX System and any future product candidates may cause serious adverse side effects or have other properties that could delay or prevent their regulatory approval, limit their commercial desirability or result in significant negative consequences.

 The risk of failure of clinical development is high.
-For example, the vast majority of our in vivo data has been a result of animal testing, and we have only completed a limited number of feasibility studies in humans.
-Undesirable side effects caused by the CellFX System, NPS pulses, or any of our planned future products could cause us or regulatory authorities to interrupt, delay or halt clinical trials or to revoke previously granted regulatory approvals.
+For example, the vast majority of our in vivo data has been a result of animal testing outside of cardiac animal models, and we have only completed a limited number of feasibility studies in humans, all of which have examined the use of our CellFX System in dermatologic conditions.
+Undesirable side effects caused by the CellFX System, NPS pulses, or any of our planned future products could cause us, any partners, or regulatory authorities to interrupt, delay or halt clinical trials or to revoke previously granted regulatory approvals.
 Undesirable side effects could also result in more restrictive labeling requirements or the delay or denial of regulatory approval of planned future products by the FDA or other comparable foreign regulatory authority.